TheCharlatan/thecharlatan.github.io/_posts/2014-3-3-Hello-World.md

 ---
-layout: Learning Resources
+layout: post
-title: You're up and running!
+title: Learning Resources
 ---

 The following site provides a comprehensive, graphical view on mining and securing a blockchain, that is fun to use: